indraneelpatil/bottleneck_guided_rrt/README.md

 * [ROS](https://github.com/ros): rviz visualization and sensor data acquisition
 * [moveit cartesian plan plugin](https://github.com/ros-industrial-consortium/fermi/tree/hydro-devel): For taking user input for 3D start and end points in rviz
 *  [abb_driver](https://github.com/ros-industrial/abb/tree/kinetic-devel/abb_driver): ROS industrial abb package for downloading joint space trajectories to IRC5 controller
+* [iai_kinect2](https://github.com/code-iai/iai_kinect2) This ROS package is used to acquire point cloud data from xbox one Kinect V2

 ## Instructions
 * The Robot, motion planning markers and the Octomap environment can be visualized in rviz and moveit_cartesian_plan_plugin can be used to select the start and endpoints by using :